Kitware/ParaView/Utilities/Doxygen/pages/OffscreenRendering.md

 **Onscreen** and **offscreen** support is built by default.
-Thus ParaView binaries available from paraview.org support these modes. **Headless** support requires special builds of ParaView with runtime capabilities that are not widely available yet.
-Hence currently (as of ParaView 5.4) one has to build ParaView from source with special build flags to enable headless support.
+Thus ParaView binaries available from paraview.org support these modes. **Headless** support requires special builds of ParaView which are not compatible with standard build options.
+Both version are available as a binary from our downloads page.

 ##OpenGL Implementations##